RF.Guru Coating Process: Why It Matters and Why It Can't Be Rushed

 - Final curing time: 24 hours

-This type of clear coating forms an insulating layer that resists moisture, dust, and electrical interference.
-Rushing this process results in poor adhesion and trapped solvents, which can lead to long-term component failure or corrosion.
+This clear coating forms an insulating layer that resists moisture, dust, and electrical interference.
+Rushing this process leads to poor adhesion and trapped solvents—causing long-term component failure or corrosion.

 2. Red Coating for Naked Copper Components